na-na-hi/renget/archive/tgslop.md

 Yeah, they don't unfortunately.
 Maybe in a future update.
 Until then you need to find positive ways of saying the same thing.
 And yes, Bing will try to tell you things like using double hyphens before a prompt will eliminate it, but it's lying.

 ## Fantasy Styles
+- midcentury (50s, 60s, 70s) pulp
+- early 1900s Victorian fairy painting (e.g. Richard Dadd, John Anster Fitzgerald)
 - 1980s high fantasy gouache painting by the Brothers Hildebrandt
 - 1970s fantasy art, oil painting
+- Dungeons and Dragons
+	- plus era (e.g. 1st Edition, AD&D, 3rd Edition, etc.)
-- Dungeons and Dragons, Conan the Barbarian style, comic book
+- Sword and Sorcery pulp book cover (e.g. Conan the Barbarian)
 - Faded oil painting, style of a fantasy book cover circa 1985
-- dark fantasy art, acrylic painting
+- dark fantasy art, acrylic painting in the style of Frank Frazetta (+ tenebrism for an extra dark look)
 - atmospheric, mike mignola art style, mild colors, high quality dark fantasy painting with thick black outlines, low color saturation, line threading, and sharp edges

 ## /tg/ prompts